williamhowardsnyder/Hashtag_Preferences_Replication/README.md

 ## Varying User and Hashtag Contexts
 In the paper, the authors also claim that (i) PTA outperforms LSTM-Att when user history is sparse, and (ii) PTA significantly outperforms LSTM-Att when hashtag context is large.
 The authors did not provide code for these experiments so we provide our own scripts, `pred_rich_info.py` and `context_experiments.py`, to test these claims.

-To run these scripts, follow the **Traing and Testing Section** above to get the best model.
+To run these scripts, follow the **Traing and Testing** section above to get the best model.
 Then, run

 ```bash
 python pred_rich_info.py